 The power we have over our lives.
 It seems like this is something many of us go crazy over.
 I was such a control freak not too long ago, and sometimes that part of me still comes out.
 And I’ve also got an inferior attitude that makes me doubt my abilities time and again.
 I’ve learned that striking a balance is key.
 I’m given talents and resources that I should hone and use.
 But I also have to keep in mind that I’ve got limitations, which I can choose to see as a hindrance or as a path to further creativity.

-It’s another Dickinson poem that inspires me to appreciate my life and look forward to what’s next.
+Yesterday is HistoryYesterday is History, ‘Tis so far away Yesterday is Poetry ‘Tis Philosophy Yesterday is mystery Where it is Today While we shrewdly speculate Flutter both away It’s another Dickinson poem that inspires me to appreciate my life and look forward to what’s next.

 Indeed, I can’t do anything about “Yesterday” now, but remembering its being both “Poetry” and “Philosophy” is also important.
 Appreciating my past’s beauty and drama gives me wisdom for what I should do for the present and the future.